wellcompiled/blackmailJS/README.md

 BlackmailJS aka RansomScript is a typography class for Javascript (Vanilla).
 It aims to simulate character cut-outs from newspapers/magazines in the style of old-fashioned ransom notes.
 It concatenates a given string sequence by applying various HTML text elements like: ```<strong> <i> <em> <mark> <small> <del>``` <ins> <sub> <sup>.

 ### Usage
-To use BlackmailJS in your project, it's recommended to inject '<script src="blackmail.js"><script>' inside the head element of your .html document before your site logic.
+To use BlackmailJS in your project, it's recommended to inject
+'''html
+<script src="blackmail.js"><script>'
+'''
+inside the head element of your HTML document
 #### Hello, World
 ```html
 <!-- Create a '<div>' container with a proper 'id' -->